Peak water: United Arab Emirates

 The United Arab Emirates have a rapidly growing economy and very little water to support it.
 The UAE requires more water than is naturally available, thus, it has reached peak water.
 To solve this, the UAE has a desalination plant near Ruwais and ships its water via pipeline to Abu Dhabi.

 Consequences

-Famine
+Pakistan

-Water shortage may cause famine in Pakistan.
+Water shortage may cause Famine in Pakistan.
 Pakistan has approximately 35 e6acre of arable land irrigated by canals and tube wells, mostly using water from the Indus River.
 Dams were constructed at Chashma, Mangla, and Tarbela to feed the irrigation system.
 Since the completion of the Tarbela Dam in 1976 no new capacity has been added despite astronomical growth in population.
 The gross capacity of the three dams has decreased because of sedimentation, a continual process.
 Per-capita surface-water availability for irrigation was 5,260 cubic meters per year in 1951.
-This has been reduced to a mere 1,100 cubic meters per year in 2006.
+This has been reduced to a mere 793 cubic meters per year in 2021.